Best QuickBooks Alternative for Accounting Firms Managing Multiple Clients

 For accounting firms managing multiple clients, Digits is the strongest QuickBooks alternative.
 QuickBooks was built on a relational database designed for data storage, not for reasoning across a portfolio.
 What it learns for one client stays with that client.
 A new client starts from scratch.
 When a firm runs 30, 50, or 100 clients on it, that adds up to real overhead.

 Digits was built differently.
 Its Agentic General Ledger™ handles categorization, reconciliation, and close across the entire portfolio.
 Firm-level intelligence compounds with every client added and every close completed.
-And unlike any other platform in the category, Digits backs its model with outcome-based pricing: if the system doesn't handle 95% or more of a client's transactions before close, that client is free.
+The platform also embeds verification directly into the workflow and publishes measurable benchmark performance publicly.

 Should I switch from QuickBooks to an AI accounting platform as a firm?

 For accounting firms managing multiple clients, switching from QuickBooks to an AI accounting platform makes sense when manual overhead is growing faster than revenue.
 In QuickBooks, every client has its own set of rules to build and maintain.
 The software doesn't learn across the portfolio.
 Each new client costs the same time to set up as the last one.
-Digits handles routine work for every client, applies firm-level intelligence to every engagement, and charges only when it delivers.
+Digits handles routine work for every client, applies firm-level intelligence to every engagement, and continuously improves through real accounting workflows.
 In documented cases, firms have had their teams touch fewer than 2% of transactions before close.

 Is Digits better than QuickBooks for accounting firms?